Programs and Degrees

 Enhance your major with a minor that will give you a fundamental understanding of parents, children, and couples from multiple social science perspectives.
 You have a choice of three options.

-A Master's in Family Social Science will prepare you for an advanced degree in Family Social Science or a related field with the option to complete the program with a thesis or a project.
 You may also apply for the combined M.A./Ph.D. admission if you do not already have a master's degree.